 Cruising sailcloth comes in three distinct styles: woven Polyester (“dacron”), cruising laminates, and 3D composite material.
-Each of which provides a different balance of durability and performance.
+Each provides a different balance of durability and performance.

 Dacron fabrics are the toughest and most structurally stable.
 Cruising laminates offer lighter weight and increased shape holding.
 3D composites are a new generation of cruising materials with exceptional shape holding and structural integrity beyond many laminates.

-Well made sails last longer.
-Cruising sails should be custom designed and purpose built for the exact rig geometry and attachment points of the individual boat.
-Wear points such as spreaders, stanchions and radar domes should be covered with patches.
+Well-made sails last longer.
+Cruising sails should be custom-designed and purpose-built for the exact rig geometry and attachment points of the individual boat.
+Wear points such as spreaders, stanchions, and radar domes should be covered with patches.
 Seams should be stitched properly with UV resistant thread and the correct seam width and number of rows appropriate to the boat size and material style.
-The design and construction of patches batten pockets, hardware attachment, leech and foot cords and other hardware attachments all affect sail longevity
+The design and construction of patches, batten pockets, leech and foot cords, and other hardware attachments all affect sail longevity.

 Use and Maintenance

 Small problems left unattended become big ones later.
 Regular service helps sails last longer, just as it does with your automobile’s engine.
-Regular inspection will find unidentified chafe points, UV damage, pulled or broken stitching and hardware issues.
-Regular rinsing will keep salt of the sail which is a contributor to chafe and holds moisture which degrades cruising laminates.
+Regular inspection will find unidentified chafe points, UV damage, pulled or broken stitching, and hardware issues.
+Regular rinsing removes salt, which contributes to chafe and also degrades cruising laminates by holding moisture.
 UV exposure is the single greatest environmental threat.
 Sails left in the sun must be covered.
-Old canvas loses its UV protection with time and new canvas should always be supplied with new sails.
+Old canvas loses its UV protection with time, so new canvas should always be supplied with new sails.